 Choose supportive shoes with good arch support and shock absorbency.
 Replace athletic shoes when they become worn out.
 Don’t walk or run barefoot.

 Premade or custom-fitted shoe inserts may be helpful.
 Inserts made of silicone seem to be the most effective.
-Custom-made inserts can be provided by a podiatrist or foot specialist, physical therapist, or orthopedist.
+Custom-made inserts can be provided by foot specialist, physical therapist, or orthopedist.

 Premade or custom-made night splints keep the heel stretched out while you sleep.
 They may prevent morning pain.